Skip to content

 Supercharged OpenSearch Tools for VS Code

-Fully supporting all modern OpenSearch versions, running anywhere (Amazon OpenSearch Service and self-managed), with smart configuration management and Cloud ID support.
+Fully supporting all modern OpenSearch versions, running anywhere (Amazon OpenSearch Service and self-managed), with smart configuration management.

 OpenSearch DevTools Interface